mako nyinaa • solidarity conscious

-Mako nyinaa mpatu mmere is an expression in the language of the Akan or “first peoples” of Ghana and Ivory Coast.
+Mako nyinaa mpatu mmere is an expression in the language of the matrilineal Akan or “first peoples” of Ghana and Ivory Coast.
 In English it translates roughly as all peppers on the same tree do not ripen at the same time.

 For centuries Mako Nyinaa has been a part of the African writing system, Adinkra, and used in messages communicated through the indigenous cloth of the region.

-“solidarity conscious” understands that, although we all exist at different stages of growth, development, awareness, ability and consciousness, we all have the power to act, we have roles to play and actions to take in nurturing and protecting our collective well being and advancement across the generations, wherever we are.
+“solidarity conscious” understands that, although we all exist at different stages of growth, development, awareness, ability and consciousness, we all have the power to act, we alls have roles to play and actions to take in nurturing and protecting our collective safety, well being and advancement across the generations, wherever we are.